The Mysteries of Laura: Critical reception

 The Mysteries of Laura received generally negative reviews from critics.
 The review aggregator website Rotten Tomatoes reported a 22% approval rating with an average rating of 4.2/10 based on 41 reviews for the first season.
 The website's consensus reads, "Despite a talented cast, The Mysteries of Laura is dated both as a cop show and as a representation of single, working mothers."

 On Metacritic, the show has a score of 37 out of 100, based on 28 critics, indicating "generally unfavorable reviews".

 Emilie Aries, however, called Messing's new character "the best depiction of women on the small screen".

 Accolades

 Broadcast

 In Canada, the show was simulcast with the American airing on CTV and is also rerun on M3.
 In New Zealand, it premiered on January 12, 2015, on TV2.

-In the United Kingdom and Ireland, The Mysteries of Laura was picked up by 5 USA on December 22, 2014, and premiered on January 20, 2015.
+In the United Kingdom and Ireland, The Mysteries of Laura was picked up by 5USA on December 22, 2014, and premiered on January 20, 2015.
 In Germany, the show is known as Detective Laura Diamond, broadcast on Sat.1 since February 2, 2015.
 In Latin America, the show airs on Warner Channel, premiering on May 25, 2015.

 In Australia, the series premiered on July 29, 2015, on the Nine Network.
 The first season has also been acquired in France by TF1.
 In India, the series is acquired by Zee Café, which premiered the show on July 24, 2015, at 11:00 pm IST with the Season 1 finale airing on August 26, 2015.